goto40/mdsd/docs/index.md

 ## Employed Tools

 We employ the **language workbench [textX](http://textx.github.io/textX/stable/)** to implement the **modeling and code generation toolset** for our approach.
 A minimal set of dependencies is a major driver for this decision.
-Moreover, the high test coverage of [textX](https://github.com/textX/textX) makes a possible patch in future times faisible (even for small teams).
+Moreover, the high test coverage of [textX](https://github.com/textX/textX) makes a possible patch in future times feasible (even for small teams).

 We also show **how to execute operative C++ code in environments like Python or MATLAB**.
-For this, we employ **[SWIG](http://www.swig.org/)** and the serializaion/deserialization capabilities of the generated code.
-This aspect is in principal indepenent of the generated code.
+For this, we employ **[SWIG](http://www.swig.org/)** and the serialization/deserialization capabilities of the generated code.
+This aspect is in principal independent of the generated code.
 The generated code is optimized to allow an easy processing with the SWIG tool.
 We also provide a configuration generator to make the use of SWIG simpler.

 ### Modelling tools

 All textx languages are defined as individual python projects, as well as all code generators.
 This makes it easy to add new code generators or new languages using the existing ones.

 Also you can define search paths to allow models to include models from other locations.
 This allows to easily create depdendent modules with item models (using environemt variables):

  - `ITEM_LANG_SEARCH_PATH`: additional search directories
- - `ITEM_LANG_FILE_SUFFIX`: model file suffix (default: `*.item`)
+ - `ITEM_LANG_FILE_SUFFIX`: model file suffix (default: `item`)

 ```
 $ textx list-languages